yash-sawant/movie-recommender/README.md

 # Movie Recommendation System

-This is a movie recommendation system built using Flask and Bootstrap.
-The system allows users to input their movie preferences and receive recommendations based on similar movies.
-The app was deployed using Flask and Bootstrap on Google Cloud Run.
+This is a movie recommendation system built using Flask and Bootstrap and deployed on a Googlee Cloud Run.
+The system allows users to input their movie preferences and receive recommendations based on similar movies
 [![Check it out live][run_img]][run_link]

 [run_img]: https://storage.googleapis.com/cloudrun/button.svg